liushuchun/gonote/go.md

-# 1.Never start a goroutine without knowing how it will stop
+# 1.Never start a goroutine without knowing how it will stop翻译

 [链接](https://dave.cheney.net/2016/12/22/never-start-a-goroutine-without-knowing-how-it-will-stop)